marklogic-community/corb2/README.md

 The following parameters are supported and can be used in the same ways as described above for CoRB:

-+ XQUERY-MODULE
++ PROCESS-MODULE
-+ XQUERY-MODULE.customVariableNameExample
++ PROCESS-MODULE.customVariableNameExample
 + MODULES-DATABASE
 + MODULES-ROOT
-+ DECRYPTER=com.marklogic.developer.corb.JasyptDecrypter
-+ PROCESS-TASK=com.marklogic.developer.corb.ExportBatchToFileTask
-+ EXPORT-FILE-NAME
++ DECRYPTER
 + XCC-CONNECTION-URI
 + XCC-USERNAME
 + XCC-PASSWORD